Quick Stats

 Since the PwC Foundation operates through a nomination-based model rather than open applications, success factors differ from traditional grantmaking:

-Build Relationships with PwC Partners and Principals: The Reimagine Grants program requires nomination by active PwC US partners and principals.
-Organizations should identify and cultivate relationships with PwC professionals in their geographic area or field of work.
+Build Relationships with PwC Partners and Principals: The Reimagine Grants programme requires nomination by active PwC US partners and principals.
+Organisations should identify and cultivate relationships with PwC professionals in their geographic area or field of work.

-National Reach and Established Track Record: The foundation "tends to provide multi-year support to large, well-established organizations with national operations in the U.S." While smaller organizations can receive Reimagine Grants, major strategic grants typically go to well-known national organizations.
+National Reach and Established Track Record: The foundation "tends to provide multi-year support to large, well-established organisations with national operations in the U.S." While smaller organisations can receive Reimagine Grants, major strategic grants typically go to well-known national organisations.

 Demonstrated Impact: The foundation seeks measurable outcomes.
 Recent press releases highlight specific metrics like "improved academic achievement and enhanced college and career readiness" (Reimagine Grants) and "500,000 individuals reached" (annual impact).